senzing-factory/github-action-slack-notification/README.md

 3\.
 Generate Slack WebHook [here](https://entelexeia.slack.com/apps/A0F7XDUAZ-incoming-webhooks?next_id=0)

 4\.
-Encrypt Slack Webhook as a secret in the repo using this app.
+Encrypt Slack Webhook as a secret in the repository using this app.

 ## Environment Variables